mattaq31/GelGenie/README.md

 ## QuPath GelGenie Extension Tutorial/Manual

 - Watch the video HERE!! for a quick overview of the extension's features.
-- For a more comprehensive overview, read the docs [here](/qupath-gelgenie/README.md).
+- For a more comprehensive overview of all available features, read the docs [here](/qupath-gelgenie/README.md).

 ##  GelGenie's Python Environment and Training New Models (for developers)

 Full documentation, Python installation instructions and more details are provided here [Python Quick Start](./python-gelgenie/README.md).
 ##  Acessing Pre-Trained Models (for developers)

 All pre-trained models are available on HuggingFace.
 The main registry can be found at the link [here](https://huggingface.co/datasets/mattaq/GelGenie-Model-Zoo/blob/main/registry.json).
-The QuPath GelGenie extension directly downloads the models from HuggingFace too.
+The QuPath GelGenie extension directly downloads the models from HuggingFace, with no user tweaking required.

 ## Accessing Labelled Gel Datasets